seimaku69/Scripts/README.md

 For the most of them you have to permit the rights in Freeplane settings.

 *These scripts are published under GPL version 3 or later.
 There exists no warranty in any way for this code !*

-**I can not publish all scripts at once - so if you looking for a missing one, please try the next days..**